 I haven’t introduced Olivia to meat, but we’ve given her eggs and I’m hoping to have her try meat soon.
 I’ll likely start with salmon since it’s packed with so many nutrients.
 Fingers crossed she likes it!

 Alight, so let’s cover the basics first… how to make a basic baby food puree with fruit or veggies.
 It’s actually really easy.
-That said, if you’re brand new to making baby food purees it might be helpful to review my homemade carrot puree recipe.
+That said, if you’re brand new to making baby food purees it might be helpful to review my homemade carrot puree or sweet potato puree recipe.
 Here’s the basic process:

 It’s recommended that most fruits and veggies are steamed (or cooked) before serving until baby reaches around 8 months of age.
 Some foods require cooking (like apples and sweet potatoes), just so they’re soft enough to puree.
 For softer foods (like a ripe peach or blueberries) steaming/cooking is optional, but helpful for babies 6-8 months of age because cooking makes the food easier to digest and baby will able to absorb more nutrients from the food.
 As you’ll see in my recipes below, I like to use a steamer basket to steam most of my fruit and veggies before pureeing.

 Bananas and avocado are the exception and they are great options to have on hand because you can easily just mash, thin with liquid (if needed) and serve.

 For all of these combination recipes, I steamed each fruit/veggie separately and then made the combos using the measurements I share in the recipes.
 I did it this way because I was batching all of these combos at once and I’m only able to fit so much in one pot, but also because the steam time varies for most fruits and veggies (see below).
 Of course, you will find some recipes (on other sites) that involve cooking the items that are combined all together, but I found it easier just to steam all of my ingredients separately, measure and then blend them together.
 Do what feels easiest for you!